vglennlq7/Calculator/README.md

 # Simple Calculator 👍
-This is my first Python project, a simple calculator, that performs division, multiplication, subtraction and adition.
+This is a Python project, a simple calculator, that performs division, multiplication, subtraction and adition.

 ## 📗 Features
 -   Performs basic arithmetic operations: addition (+), subtraction (-), multiplication (*), and division (/).